Last Updated on

 This strategy is effective because it enables you to build strong relationships with prospective buyers and clients, while also promoting your products or services.

 If someone is following you on social media, it means they are interested in you or your brand.
-It
+It shouldn’t be too hard to turn them into a customer or a client.

 Consider Offline Advertising